Clemapfel/mousetrap/docs/04_widgets.md

 \signal_value_changed{Adjustment}
 \signal_properties_changed{Adjustment}

-We can connect to `value_changed` to monitor the value of an `Adjustment`, and thus whatever widget is controlled by it.

-`properties_changed` is emitted when one of upper, lower or step increment changes, usually by calling `Adjustment::set_upper`, `Adjustment::set_lower` and/or `Adjustment::set_increment`.
+We can connect to `value_changed` to monitor the value property of an `Adjustment` (and thus whatever widget is controlled by it), while `properties_changed` is emitted when one of upper, lower or step increment changes, usually by calling `Adjustment::set_upper`, `Adjustment::set_lower` and/or `Adjustment::set_increment`.

 ---